Structure

 ## What you need

-* Any additional context about density modes, size variants, or specific sub-components to include
+* Context about density modes, size variants, or specific sub-components is captured upstream by `create-component-md`; nothing extra is needed here.

 <Tip>